Poland in the Eurovision Song Contest 2015: Semi-final

-The stage show featured Monika Kuszyńska seated in a wheelchair wearing a white dress with long trains flanked by three backing vocalists on one side and a pianist on the other side.
-Purple and pink were the dominant colours of the stage lighting with the background LED screens displaying blossoming trees and waving white veils.
+The Polish performance featured Monika Kuszyńska seated in a wheelchair wearing a white dress with long trains flanked by three backing vocalists on one side and a pianist on the other side.
+The stage lighting displayed predominately purple and pink colours with the LED screens displaying blossoming trees and waving white veils.
 An additional feature of the performance included the use of the screens on each side of the stage to display black and white images from Monika's past.
-The three backing vocalists that joined Kuszyńska were Ola Tabiszewska, Jan Radwan and Natalia Bajak, while the pianist was Kuba Raczyński.
+The three backing vocalists that joined Kuszyńska on stage were: Ola Tabiszewska, Jan Radwan and Natalia Bajak, while the pianist was the co-composer of "In the Name of Love" and her husband Kuba Raczyński.

 At the end of the show, Poland was announced as having finished in the top ten and subsequently qualifying for the grand final.
 It was later revealed that the Poland placed eighth in the semi-final, receiving a total of 57 points.

 Final

 Shortly after the second semi-final, a winner's press conference was held for the ten qualifying countries.
 As part of this press conference, the qualifying artists took part in a draw to determine which half of the grand final they would subsequently participate in.
 This draw was done in the order the countries were announced during the semi-final.
 Poland was drawn to compete in the second half.
 Following this draw, the shows' producers decided upon the running order of the final, as they had done for the semi-finals.
 Poland was subsequently placed to perform in position 18, following the entry from Germany and before the entry from Latvia.

 Monika Kuszyńska once again took part in dress rehearsals on 22 and 23 May before the final, including the jury final where the professional juries cast their final votes before the live show.
-Kuszyńska performed a repeat of her semi-final performance during the final on 23 May.
+Monika Kuszyńska performed a repeat of her semi-final performance during the final on 23 May.
 At the conclusion of the voting, Poland placed twenty-third with 10 points.